Dental Fillings | Cavity Treatment In Cherry Hill, NJ

 Here are some of the more common options for dental fillings:

-- Silver-Color Fillings | These are a mixture of metal that combines mercury, tin, silver, and copper.
+- Silver-Color Fillings | These are a mixture of metal that combines mercury, tin, silver, and copper, also known as silver amalgam fillings.

-- Gold Fillings | This is a more expensive option as the fillings are a mixture of gold, copper, and other metals.
+- Gold Fillings | This is a more expensive option as the fillings are a mixture of gold, copper, and other metals, commonly called gold dental fillings.

 - White Fillings (Composites) | A mix of glass or quartz particles and acrylic resin, these have a color that resembles your natural teeth.